 WarpX is an advanced electromagnetic Particle-In-Cell code.
 WarpX is a full re-implementation of Warp in modern C++ for mesh-refinement and GPUs, developed as part of the Exascale Computing Project.
 WarpX also includes a time-based electrostatic mode.

-Led by our collaborators at Berkeley Lab’s Applied Mathematics and Computational Research Division (AMCR), ARTEMIS (Adaptive mesh Refinement Time-domain ElectrodynaMIcs Solver) couples the Maxwell equation implementation in WarpX with an LLG module for studying micromagnetics and performance of next-generation microelectronics.
+Led by Berkeley Lab’s Applied Mathematics and Computational Research Division (AMCR), ARTEMIS (Adaptive mesh Refinement Time-domain ElectrodynaMIcs Solver) couples the Maxwell equation implementation in WarpX with an LLG module for studying micromagnetics and performance of next-generation microelectronics.
 ARTEMIS is built directly on WarpX.

-Led by our collaborators at Max Planck Institute for Plasma Physics (IPP), GEMPIX will be a gyrokinetic particle-in-cell code for tokamak fusion.
+Led by Max Planck Institute for Plasma Physics (IPP), GEMPIX will be a gyrokinetic particle-in-cell code for tokamak fusion.
 GEMPIX is under development (2022) and will be based on BLAST software.

 The Accelerated BLAST Recipes (ABLASTR) library separates general particle-in-cell components from WarpX that are common enough for the variety of applications in BLAST.
 ABLASTR is under development (2022) and based on AMReX.

 AMReX is a software framework for massively parallel, block-structured adaptive mesh refinement (AMR) applications.
-Its development is led by our collaborators at Berkeley Lab’s Applied Mathematics and Computational Research Division (AMCR).
+Its development is led by Berkeley Lab’s Applied Mathematics and Computational Research Division (AMCR).

 The Open Standard for Particle-Mesh Data (openPMD) is an open community meta-data standard originally started between Helmholtz-Zentrum Dresden-Rossendorf and Berkeley Lab.
 It has since grown to many contributors.
 The reference library implementation openPMD-api, which is maintained by Berkeley Lab and CASUS scientists, is used in BLAST codes for standardized I/O and exchange of beam & particle accelerator data between codes.

 PICSAR was originally an Fortran library for common particle-in-cell components.
 It has evolved in a standalone PICSAR-QED C++ library that can be used as strong-field quantum electrodynamics physics module in GPU-accelerated PIC codes (e.g., based on AMReX or Kokkos).
-PICSAR-QED development is led by our collaborators at CEA-LIDYL.
+PICSAR-QED development is led by CEA-LIDYL.

 The Particle-In-Cell Modeling Interface (PICMI) standard establishes conventions for the naming and structuring of input files for Particle-In-Cell simulations.
 For that, PICMI defines a common Python API that can be used across codes such as WarpX and FBPIC.